-4.2 Daytime sidewall ventilation - 29 January 2017
+4.2 Daytime Sidewall Ventilation - 29 January 2017

 Even under PCAP conditions, a convective boundary layer (CBL) develops at the basin floor and along the basin sidewall during daytime.
 The depth of the convective mixing strongly depends on the surface net radiation, and thus on surface snow cover and cloud conditions.
 The development of the CBL can be seen in the vertical and pseudo-vertical temperature profiles (Section 2.1), ceilometer backscatter profiles (Section 2.3), and lidar-retrieved σw (Section 2.5).

 Surface heating on the sun-exposed northeastern basin sidewalls is expected to drive upslope and up-canyon flows.
 While these flows were not directly targeted in the meteorological observations, they can be seen in time series of wind speed and direction at the canyon exit sites (PAR, RB, see Fig. 6).
 The thermal forcing, however, can be inferred from the difference between the balloon-based temperature soundings and the pseudo-vertical temperature profiles collected along the northeastern basin transect, as shown for the afternoon of 29 January 2017 (Fig. 7b).
-LiDAR backscatter collected at HW during this day shows the growth of the CBL (Fig. 7c).
+The LiDAR backscatter collected at HW during this day shows the growth of the CBL (Fig. 7c).
 Aerosols ventilated along the basin sidewall are recirculated with the easterly flow above 2000 m ASL and are picked up in the backscatter profile at HW after 1400 MST.